phospho-app/phospho/README.md

 ## Quickstart: Discover the phospho lab in pure python

-The phospho lab is the core analytics component of phospho.
-The phospho lab helps you run batched evaluations and event detections on your messages.
+phospho lab is the core analytics component of phospho, it let's you detect events defined in natural language in your data.

+Leverage your data by batching the event dectection process with phospho lab.

 ```bash
 pip install "phospho[lab]"